cikasfm/okta-kvstore/README.md

 RAFT_DIR=/usr/share/raft # <- Raft data storage folder.
 If set - file system will be used for storage
 ```

+`NODE_ID` (required)
+: node name to be used in raft cluster to identify nodes

+`RAFT_BIND_ADDR` (optional, default=127.0.0.1:7000)
+: raft server bind address/port for cluster operations

+`RAFT_JOIN_ADDR` (optional, default=)
+: URL of the Raft leader to join.
+When not set - the node will auto-elect as Leader.
+Otherwise - will try to join the cluster at the given address.

+`RAFT_DIR` (optional, default=)
+: Data storage folder.
+When not set - in memory storage used.
+Otherwise, `rockdb` files will be stored in this directory.

 #### Cluster

 **Using Docker Compose**